-Tire Repairers and Changers with little to no experience tend to make between $18240 and $20370 while the more experienced ones make over $30130 per year.
+Tire Repairers and Changers with little to no experience tend to make between $20350 and $23330 while the more experienced ones can earn over $34020 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Tire Repairer and Changer is to move to a higher paying state like HI.
-Right now, the highest paying states for Tire Repairers and Changers are HI, TN, RI, NY and VT.
+One of the easiest ways to increase your salary as a Tire Repairer and Changer is to move to a higher paying state like RI.
+Right now, the highest paying states for Tire Repairers and Changers are RI, WA, OR, HI and CA.

-3 other factors that can increase your salary as A Tire Repairer and Changer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Tire Repairer and Changer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Tire Repairers and Changers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Tire Repairers and Changers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.